Policies and Important Information

 - to assistance with special needs, such as guardianship or protective services.

 - to access information contained in your medical record within a reasonable time.

 - to be free from any form of restraints, unless medically necessary.

 - to report quality concerns or submit a formal complaint.

-As a patient of Tri-State Memorial Hospital, you have the responsibility to:
+As a patient of TriState Health, you have the responsibility to: